remblock/REMChain-Mainnet-Setup/README.md

 **Setup canonical livepatch service**

-This service will apply critical kernel security fixes to your ubuntu server automatically without the need of you rebooting the server.
-Therefore this service will reduce server downtime while maintaining compliance and security.
+This service will apply critical kernel security fixes to your ubuntu server automatically without the need of you rebooting the server, therefore reducing your server downtime and maintaining the security.

 ```
 https://auth.livepatch.canonical.com